Craigharrison79/MS2-Quiz-Game/README.md

 ## Strategy

-The idea for this web base game was to build a fun quiz game that all ages could play.
-To take the world flags and see how much of your world the player knows.
+The idea for this web based game was to build a fun quiz game that all ages could play.
+To take the world flags and see how much of our world the player knows.

 ## Goals